 In addition to any course prerequisites listed for the courses below, the Harmon College of Business and Professional Studies also enforces a course leveling prerequisite.
-This means that freshmen (those who have earned 0-29.5 semester hours of college credit) may enroll in 1000 level courses only, sophomores (completed 30-59.5 semester hours) may enroll in 2000 or 1000 level courses, juniors (completed 60-89.5 semester hours) may enroll in 3000, 2000 or 1000 level courses and seniors (all students who have earned 90 semester hours) may enroll in 4000 level courses or below.
+This means that freshmen (those who have earned 0-29.5 semester hours of college credit) may enroll in 1000 level courses only, sophomores (completed $\tilde{3}0\text{-}59.5$ semester hours) may enroll in 2000 or 1000 level courses, juniors (completed 60-89.5 semester hours) may enroll in 3000, 2000 or 1000 level courses and seniors (all students who have earned 90 semester hours) may enroll in 4000 level courses or below.

 HRM 3920 Human Resource Management (3) Issues related to the effective management of people within organizations; pertinent to all disciplines.
 Emphasis placed on practical applications using experiential activities to develop student's managerial skills.
-Prerequisite: MGT 3315 or concurrently or INDM 4210 or concurrently; or declared BS in Hotel and
+Prerequisite: MGT 3315 or concurrently; or MGT 3320 or concurrently; or INDM 4210 or concurrently.
+FA, SP, SU

-Restaurant Administration and MGT 3320 or concurrently.
-FA, SP, SU.
 HRM 4930 Compensation and Benefits (3) Concepts, models, theories, and application of processes and systems of employee compensation and benefits within organizations.
 Prerequisite: HRM 3920.
 FA.